-Customer satisfaction is the degree to which products or services provided by a company meet a customer’s expectation.
+Customer satisfaction is the degree to which products or services provided by a company meet a customer’s expectations.
 In other words, customer satisfaction is how satisfied a customer is after doing business with a company.
-Customer satisfaction not only involves how happy a customer is with their transactions with a business but also their overall experience with the company.
+Customer satisfaction not only measures how happy a customer is with their transactions with the business, but also their overall experience with the company.

 Methods of Measuring Customer Satisfaction